Country selection

 - Description of research related ethical considerations

-- Summary of investigational product (e.g., tolerance, pharmacological, pharmaceutical, and toxicological data) (See Investigational Products topic for detailed coverage of this subject)
+- Summary of IP (e.g., tolerance, pharmacological, pharmaceutical, and toxicological data) (See Investigational Products topic for detailed coverage of this subject)

 - Summary of clinical experience acquired to date (e.g., IB, publication(s), and product characteristic summaries)